Phil-Welsh/Project_Zero/README.md

 - Hiding/showing elements, and then giving them display properties was challenging.

+- Chrome has some default CSS settings that threw me off.

 ## Triumphs

 - The game rendering turned out really well.
 The background image is great, and the empty top portion allowed me to create the game there.